Every Thursday, 7:00pm - 9:30pm.

 If coming on a pūjā night and you have not done it before, please let the class leader know so they can give an introduction.

-The class is best suited for those who have attended an entire series (or most of a series) on Newcomers Night or Dharma Morning.
+The class is best suited for those who have attended an entire series (or most of a series) on Newcomers Night or have completed an Introductory Course.

 Since the meditation practice is usually without instruction, and the topics covered are quite in depth, this class is not well suited for newcomers.